Skip to main content

 • Finding specific segments: Easily find specific segments by searching for keywords or phrases.

-1. Use the search fields at the top of the translation table.
+1. Locate the search fields at the top of the translation table (one for the source text and one for the target text).

-2. Enter your search term or phrase in the appropriate field.
+2. Enter the term or phrase you want to search for in the appropriate search field (source or target).

 3. Press Enter.